dariasmelova/Atom_Experimental/README.md

 # Atom_Experimental
-This repository contains one file created directly on github.com, then changed in Atom
+This repository contains file atom.c created directly on github.com, then changed in Atom, then committed in GitHub Desktop, then pushed from GitHub Desktop.
+And another file green.com created in Atom, then committed in Atom, then pushed from Atom.